 As you get closer to waking up and light enter your eyes, the adrenals “wake up” and release cortisol.
 It is so vital that almost 50% is released within the first 30 minutes.
 Why so important?
 First, cortisol reduces inflammation so we can react quickly for our survival.
 Second, blood sugar quickly rises to allow us to function after the long night’s fast.
 Third and most important, cortisol also allows thymus glands to check/remove any unhealthy immune cells so as not to help induce an autoimmune condition.

-For some of us cortisol is not released as expected and symptoms such as inflammation and fatigue may be especially worse in the am (and at night when cortisol is naturally low).
-In addition to stress, SAD, medications (such as steroids), brain trauma, etc can also be contributing factors.
+For some of us cortisol is not released as expected and symptoms such as inflammation and fatigue may be especially worse in the am (or at night when cortisol is naturally low).
+In addition to stress, a SAD diet, medications (such as steroids), brain trauma, etc., can contribute factors.

-You might want to employ the strategies listed below to help bring up early morning cortisol levels (while working on underlying cause).
+You may want to employ the strategies listed below to help bring up early morning cortisol levels (while working on underlying cause).

-- Exposure yourself to outdoor sunlight or light therapy as soon as possible upon wakening.
-Light filtering through windows don’t count as it also filters out some of the spectrum.
+- Exposure yourself to outdoor sunlight or light therapy as soon as possible upon wakening to help reset your circadian rhythm.
+Light filtering through windows doesn’t count as it also filters out some of the spectrum.
 Outdoor grey overcast light can still provide some healthy light.
-This will help reset your circadian rhythm.

 - Partake in gentle exercise upon waking.

-- Improve blood flow to brain (exercise, supplements)
+- Improve blood flow to brain with exercise and/or supplements.